jonathf/chaospy/docs/user_guide/polynomial/polynomial_evaluation.rst

     >>> poly(q1=1j)
     polynomial([(1+0j), q0**2, 1j*q0])

-Assuming the input you want to evaluate is a large matrix and you want an interface where the matrix is kept intact, you can use :func:`chaospy.call`.
+Assuming the input you want to evaluate is a large matrix, and you want an interface where the matrix is kept intact, you can use :func:`chaospy.call`.
 E.g.:

 .. code:: python